KB19

 The lifespan of lithium-ion batteries for electric buses

-The average lifespan of lithium-ion batteries for electric buses is estimated to be 20 years, while that of petroleum-fueled vehicles is estimated to be 13 years.
+The average lifespan of electric bus battery pack is estimated to be 20 years, while that of petroleum-fueled vehicles is estimated to be 13 years.
 However, did you know that the battery may not be actively used in the vehicle throughout its entire lifespan?

 The lifespan of a battery is divided into four usage stages, determined by the change in the battery's energy capacity and performance over time.